 From the left graph, we see that as high as 25% of the Gnutella clients do not share any files.
 Furthermore, about 75% of the clients share 100 files or less, whereas only 7% of the clients share more than 1000 files.
 A simple calculation reveals that these 7% of users together offer more files than all of the other users combined.
-This fact illustrates that in spite of claims that every peer is both a server and a client, Gnutella has an inherently large percentage of free-riders: a large percentage of clients rely on a small percentage of servers.
+This fact illustrates that in spite of claims that every peer is both a server and a client, Gnutella has an inherently large percentage of free-riders [2].